 What does Zen mean?

 The Chinese character for Zen consists of two parts: “simple” and “show”.
 A first approximation to the practice of Zen is thus “show simplicity”.
-Zen is not to be understood by means of thinking, since it is not a philosophy or an ideology, but a practice – without any thought of utility or success.
-To show simplicity: sitting on a pillow or bench, counting the breath, following the breath with mindfulness or simply leaving everything as it is is the practice of Zen.
+Zen is not to be understood through thinking, since it is not a philosophy or an ideology, but a practice – without any thought of utility or success.
+To show simplicity: sitting on a pillow or bench, counting the breath, following the breath with mindfulness, or simply leaving everything as it is the practice of Zen.
 Do not add anything to the doing, or “Zen Mind” because there is no such thing.

 My beginning at the Hosshinji monastery

 30 years ago, I first came into contact with Zen, thru a Sesshin held by the respected Zen Master Harada Sekkei Roshi from Japan.
 But I continued meditating on Vipassana retreats, without having the feeling to have really made a beginning.
 This beginning happened only 10 years later when I visited the Japanese Hosshinji monastery for the first and stayed for two months.
 Here Harada Roshi has been an abode and Zen master for more than 50 years.
 Since then I continued to go there about 10 times and have been able to participate in the life of the nuns and monks, spent a lot of time on my pillow, worked a lot, and went to the monastery in the morning from 5:00 am.

 At the end of our stay, Harada Sekkei Roshi gave us “Westerners” the advice to forget about Zen.
 After returning home, we should devote ourselves entirely to our respective tasks and fully absorb them.
 Also, he advised us to keep a small period of time for Za Zen every day, preferably at the same time, to devote ourselves to the ZaZen, depending on the possibility between 20 and 40 minutes.

 Zen does not need rituals